magicmq/pyspigot-documentation/docs/projects/projectoptions.md

 ### `permissions`

+???+ warning

+    Project permissions are **not** supported on Velocity and BungeeCord.
+This section of the project options configuration has **no effect** on those platforms.

 Specify a list of permissions that the project uses.
 This is useful for projects that want to restrict access to certain features.
 This section is defined in the [exact same way](https://docs.papermc.io/paper/dev/plugin-yml#permissions) that permissions are defined in the `plugin.yml` file for a Bukkit plugin.
 See usage code example below for how to define permissions, defaults, and child permissions.

 ``` yaml linenums="1"